GeneralE2022/BlackjackProject/README.md

 Blackjack game simulator:

-1. // insert
+1. Play a game of Blackjack against the computer!
+2. Draw cards against the dealer, and decide to Draw or Stay.
+3. Whoever ends up with the higher total point value, while not exceeding 21 points total, is the winner!

 ## Technologies / Skills used
 * Java
 * Eclipse
+* Object-oriented programming
-* Arrays / ArrayList
+* ArrayList
 * Encapsulation
-* Interfaces
-* Polymorphism
-* Abstract classes
 * Setters / getters
 * Constructors
 * the toString method

 ## Lessons learned
-* How to work with multiple classes
+* Practice working with multiple classes and objects
-* How to use interfaces
 * General familiarity with polymorphism
 * Controlling a while loop with a controller variable
+* Loops of various kinds